flutter/website/src/development/tools/devtools/memory.md

 When connected to an Android app, DevTools collects Android's ADB (Android Debug Bridge) meminfo from an ADB app summary (polled every 500 ms).
-This meminfo section is the most interesting at a high-level.
+This meminfo section is the most interesting at high-level.
 If you were to collect this info from the ADB tool, this is what it would look like:
 ```
 > adb shell dumpsys meminfo io.flutter.demo.gallery -d